 Longitudinally extensive spinal cord lesions (LESCL), also known as longitudinally extensive transverse myelitis (LETM), represent extensive involvement of the spinal cord, with abnormal T2 signal traversing at least three vertebral body segments in length.

 They are typi...

-Loss of intervertebral disk space can be due to a variety of causes:
+Loss of intervertebral disc space can be due to a variety of causes:

-degenerative disk disease of the spine: most common cause
+degenerative disc disease of the spine: most common cause

 dialysis related spondyloarthropathy